 Which common mistakes can ruin an entire project?

 The biggest project destroyers are using too much glue (creates visible stains), not testing paint on an invisible part (wrong color or reaction), and forcing parts that don't fit (breakage or permanent damage).
-Additionally, haste can lead to incorrectly mounting parts that can no longer be corrected later without damaging the model.
+Additionally, rushing can lead to incorrectly mounting parts that can't be corrected later without damaging the model.